JordanSB/django-tech-test/README.md

 You are encouraged to use 3rd party libraries and the built-in framework tools when it makes sense (for example "django-registration-redux" or "django-allauth" to help handle registering a new user)
 While the final product should have an interface via a web browser, there is no need for styles or anything beyond functional HTML

-#### Delivery

-Fork this repository, make your additions, and then submit a pull request with your submission.
-If you haven't previously, please contact us with your CV at jobs@growthstreet.co.uk as well.